 This is useful if it’s been hours since you’ve taken insulin, or you are on a low number and are about to take part in some form of physical activity.
 It allows you to attempt to “catch” high and low blood sugars before they occur.

-Please note, that in the USA, the Freestyle Libre Sensor lasts for a ten-day period, not fourteen.
+Please note, that in the USA, the Freestyle Libre Sensor has the option of a 10 day sensor and now a 14 day sensor.

 To gain a glucose reading, you simply perform a quick, 1-second scan of the reader over the sensor.
 This gives you more data than a finger prick, however, if you are in a hypo, then it’s best to double check with a finger prick.
 This is because the FreeStyle Libre Sensor is still a piece of technology that isn’t always accurate.